abdeoliveira/timepatrol/README.md

 ## Configuration
 Copy the `config` example to `/etc/timepatrol/` and adjust it as per your system.

-A note regarding `/etc/fstab`: The default installation in some distributions (Arch for instance) include the `subvolid` information in `fstab` for mounting points, including the `/` partition.
-Rollbacks change such a number so I recommend you omit the `subvolid` input from `fstab` at leats in the `/` line.
+A note regarding `/etc/fstab`: The default installation in some distributions (Arch for instance) include the `subvolid` information in `fstab` for mounting points.
+Since rollbacks change such a number I recommend you omit the `subvolid` in the `/` entry.
 Mine reads as follows:

 ```
 # Static information about the filesystems.